 This photo provides a better view of the flashlight.
 It is activated via a momentary button on the rear of the flashlight that falls easily to the thumb of the supporting hand.
 I’ve found this less cumbersome than using a wire and pressure pad.

 It is possible to own a fully automatic weapon, but since 1934, ownership has required onerous federal permissions and requirements, including exhaustive background checks, payment of a large tax and restrictions on storage and travel.
-In 1986, by dishonorable means—take the link–congressional D/S/Cs made the sale to American citizens of all newly manufactured fully automatic firearms illegal.
+In 1986, by dishonorable means—take the link–congressional D/S/Cs made illegal the sale to American citizens of all newly manufactured fully automatic firearms.
 Only weapons manufactured prior to 1986 remain legal for private ownership, making them scarce and expensive.

 How necessary are these laws?
 How many legally owned machineguns have been used in crimes since 1934?
 Perhaps four.
 Take this link to discover an essentially unknown reality.

-The US government does not vet hordes of illegal immigrants that include jihadists and soldiers of drug cartels.
-Circa Spring, 2021, it doesn’t even bother to screen them for disease, but it absolutely vets any citizen that wants to own a fully automatic weapon, or any new firearm for that matter.
+The US government does not vet hordes of illegal immigrants that include terrorists and soldiers of drug cartels.
+Circa Spring, 2022, it doesn’t even bother to screen them for disease, but it absolutely vets any citizen that wants to own a fully automatic weapon, or any new firearm for that matter.
 Due to their rarity, such weapons are expensive indeed, and it’s a safe bet any AR-15 seen anywhere is semi-automatic only.

 Popular Features: The AR-15 is one of the most versatile rifles ever invented.
 Because it is highly accurate and has very low recoil, it is useful for target shooting, competition, hunting and self-defense.
 Because it is lightweight and has excellent ergonomic design, it is suitable for men, women and even children.
 Even so, the AR-15 can be cheaply and quickly adapted to the individual without the time consuming and expensive ministrations of a gunsmith.